 Sicker patients go to the ER.
 I know… that was very obvious!!!
 We all have patients that you can predict will hit the emergency room at least once a month.
 Sometimes this just cannot be prevented due to socioeconomic issues, multiple chronic diseases, or patients just having poor protoplasm.

 A simple way to help decrease your patient’s need or urge to go to the ER is to call sicker patients every Thursday.
 This gives you the ability to assess any patient needs prior to the weekend.
-Weekends seem to be the most frequent days for patient to go to the ER in my practice.
+Weekends seem to be the most frequent days for a patient to go to the ER in my practice.
 Calling patients on Thursdays also gives you an opportunity to see the patient on Friday to address problems proactively.

 Do you have any other suggestions?
 Join the discussion and let us know in the comments what you think.